svx/gradle-quickstart/website/docs/tutorial.md

 ---
 description: Tutorial/Guide outline.
 id: tutorial
-sidebar_position: 3
+sidebar_position: 2
 ---

 # Hello World Tutorial

-Gradle is a powerful build automation tool used primarily for Java projects, though it can handle builds of various other languages and platforms.
+Add a note that this tutorial/guide is written for macOS.

 This tutorial will guide you through setting up a  "Hello World" Java application using Gradle.

 This guide consists of two projects, one base `hello world` and a second project using Gradle task and plugins.